John Axouch

-John Axouch or Axouchos (Ἰωάννης Ἀξούχ or Ἀξοῦχος, (Note: /el/), also transliterated as Axuch, was the commander-in-chief (megas domestikos) of the Byzantine army during the reign of Emperor John II Komnenos, and during the early part of the reign of his son Manuel I Komnenos.
+John Axouchos (Ἰωάννης Ἀξοῦχος, /el/; c.
+1087–c.
+1150), known as Axouch (Ἀξούχ), was the commander-in-chief (megas domestikos) of the Byzantine army during the reign of Emperor John II Komnenos, and during the early part of the reign of his son Manuel I Komnenos.
 He may also have served as the de facto chief of the civil administration of the Byzantine Empire.
-He was a Turk by origin.
+He was of Seljuk Turkic origin.

-Biography
+Origin

 Emperor John II Komnenos (r.
 1118–1143), close friend and benefactor of John Axouch.

-Origins and friendship with John II

-John was a Turk by birth (referred to anachronistically as a "Persian" by John Kinnamos).
-As a child, he had been captured at Nicaea in 1097.
-Given to Alexios I Komnenos as a present, he was raised in the imperial household.
-Growing up, he was a constant companion of John Komnenos, Alexios's heir.
-When the latter ascended the throne as John II in 1118, he appointed John Axouch as megas domestikos with the court title of sebastos.
-He was the emperor's only close personal friend and confidant, and all members of the imperial family were required to make obeisance to him.
+John was a Seljuk Turk by birth.
+His family is unknown.
+He was referred to anachronistically as a "Persian" by John Kinnamos.
+As a child, he had been captured by the Norman forces of Bohemond of Taranto at the Siege of Nicaea in 1097 and given to Alexios I Komnenos as a present, and was thus raised in the imperial household.
+It is unknown why he was taken by Bohemond's forces; it has been speculated that he might've belonged to an important family.

+Since he was nine or ten, the same age as his son, John Komnenos, Alexios decided to make the boy John's companion.
+Growing up, John remained a constant companion of John Komnenos, Alexios's co-emperor and heir; the two became close friends.
+When he ascended the throne as John II in 1118, he appointed Axouch as megas domestikos with the court title of sebastos.
+He was the emperor's only friend and confidant, and all members of the imperial family were required to make obeisance to him.

+Reign of John II

 After foiling a plot against his throne and life by his sister Anna and her husband Nikephoros Bryennios (who betrayed the plot), John II tried to give his sister's confiscated property to Axouch.
 Axouch wisely refused, realising that such a gift would further sour his relations with the imperial family and make him unpopular with the higher aristocracy.
 Axouch also asked the emperor for clemency for Anna, and the two siblings were reconciled, at least to a degree.

-Thanks in part to the abilities of Axouch, the new emperor was able to deal with the initial difficulties of asserting his authority over the imperial family without alienating them entirely.
+Thanks in part to the abilities of Axouch, the new emperor was able to deal with the initial difficulties of asserting his authority over the imperial family without alienating them.
 Because of this domestic ascendancy John II was able to concentrate on an aggressive foreign policy throughout most of his reign.

-The emperor was an active soldier, campaigning in the Balkans, Anatolia and Syria, therefore he and Axouch often collaborated in their efforts.
+The emperor was an active soldier, campaigning in the Balkans, Anatolia and Syria; he and Axouch often collaborated in their efforts.
 In the taking of Laodicea from the Seljuk Turks in 1119, Axouch conducted the siege, which then allowed John II a swift victory when he arrived on the scene.
 This campaign opened up the land route across Anatolia to Antalya and Cilicia.

-When fighting the Pechenegs (Patzinaks) in the Balkans in 1122, Axouch was wounded in the leg or foot (see the Battle of Beroia).
-Axouch also played an active part in the campaigns of 1137–1138 in Cilicia, Antioch and Northern Syria, during the course of which he was wounded once again.
+He was wounded in the leg at Beroia in the Balkans in 1122 while fighting the Pechenegs.
+Axouch also played an active part in the campaigns of 1137–1138 in Cilicia, Antioch and northern Syria, during the course of which he was wounded again.